BryanKCodes/tp/docs/DeveloperGuide.md

 #### Design Considerations

 - **Current implementation:**
-  Uses `TeamMatcher` to automatically form teams from the current pool of unassigned players.
+  Uses `TeamMatcher` to automatically form teams from the current pool of unassigned persons.
     - *Pros:* Ensures balanced teams with no duplicate champions and respects role requirements.
-    - *Cons:* Leftover players who do not complete a full team remain unassigned.
+    - *Cons:* Leftover persons who do not complete a full team remain unassigned.

 --------------------------------------------------------------------------------------------------------------------